Open Access Publication Fund

 Be aware that all of these criteria have to be met to qualify for financial support!

-In principle, APCs can be paid in three different ways:
+In principle, APCs can be paid in two different ways:

 - The BIS is the central-billing address for an open-access publisher (e.g. Frontiers), who sends APC invoices to the BIS.
 The abovementioned criteria are checked and APCs paid, if all criteria are met.

-- Should the BIS not have any business relation with the open-access publisher, authors may submit their APC invoices to BIS after publication of their article.
+- Should the BIS not have any business relation with the open-access publisher, authors may submit their APC invoices to BIS.
 If all criteria are met, the stated amount will be paid from the fund.

-For detailed information and questions feel free to contact the person listed at the top of the page.
+For detailed information and questions feel free to contact us.